tarampampam/error-pages/README.md

 - A very simple [generator](./bin/generator.js) _(`nodejs`)_ for HTTP error pages _(like `404: Not found`)_ with different templates supports
 - Dockerfile for [docker image][link_docker_hub] with generated pages and `nginx` as web server

+Can be used for [Traefik error pages customization](https://docs.traefik.io/middlewares/errorpages/).

 ### Demo

 Generated pages (from the latest release) always [accessible here][link_branch_gh_pages] _(sources)_ and on GitHub pages [here][link_gh_pages].